pmainguet/udemy-courses/Javascript/README.md

 * JS is usually hosted in the browser where it runs (but NodeJS allow to use server side)
 * Each browser has its own Javascript Engine (V8 for Chrome, SpiderMonkey, JavascriptCore, ...)

+## Browser Runtime

+* User Interface - User clicks the Do Stuff button.
+Simple enough.
+* Web APIs - The click event propagates thru the DOM’s Web API triggering click handlers during the capture and bubble phases on parent and child elements.
+Web APIs are a multi-threaded area of the browser that allows many events to trigger at once.
+They become accessible to JavaScript code thru the familiar window object on page load.
+Examples beyond the DOM’s document are AJAX’sXMLHttpRequest, and timers setTimeout() function.
+* Event Queue - Next the event’s callback is pushed into one of many event queues (also called task queues).
+Just as there are multiple Web APIs, browsers have event queues for things like network requests, DOM events, rendering, and more.
+* Event loop - Then a single event loop chooses which callback to push onto the JavaScript call stack.
+* Finally the event callback enters the JavaScript’s runtime within the browser.

+## Javascript Runtime

+* The JavaScript engine has many components such as a parser for script loading, heap for object memory allocation, garbage collection system, interpreter, and more.
+Like other code event handlers execute on it’s call stack.
 * code is executed by Javascript Engine:
   * A parser check if the code is OK
   * Then create Abstract Syntax Tree
   * It is converted to Machine code
   * Then the code is run
-* Javascript is a single threaded single concurrent language, meaning it can handle one task at a time or a piece of code at a time.

-## Javascript Concurrency Model
+* Javascript Concurrency Model
   * single call stack - execution stack: Function calls form a stack of frames, or execution contexts
   * heap: Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory.
-* queue:

-  * A JavaScript runtime uses a message queue, which is a list of messages to be processed.
+  * queue: A JavaScript runtime uses a message queue, which is a list of messages to be processed.
 Each message has an associated function which gets called in order to handle the message.
-  * At some point during the event loop, the runtime starts handling the messages on the queue, starting with the oldest one.
+At some point during the event loop (of the browser), the runtime starts handling the messages on the queue, starting with the oldest one.
 To do so, the message is removed from the queue and its corresponding function is called with the message as an input parameter.
 As always, calling a function creates a new stack frame for that function's use.
-  * The processing of functions continues until the stack is once again empty; then the event loop will process the next message in the queue (if there is one).
+The processing of functions continues until the stack is once again empty; then the event loop will process the next message in the queue (if there is one).

-* A very interesting property of the event loop model is that JavaScript, unlike a lot of other languages, never blocks.
-Handling I/O is typically performed via events and callbacks, so when the application is waiting for an IndexedDB query to return or an XHR request to return, it can still process other things like user input.
-Legacy exceptions exist like alert or synchronous XHR, but it is considered as a good practice to avoid them.
+  * event loop: the JavaScript engine follows a very simple rule: there’s a process that constantly checks whether the call stack is empty, and whenever it’s empty, it checks if the event queue has any functions waiting to be invoked.
+If it does, then the first function in the queue gets invoked and moved over into the call stack.
+If the event queue is empty, then this monitoring process just keeps on running indefinitely.
+And voila — what I just described is the infamous Event Loop!

 ![js concurrency model](https://developer.mozilla.org/files/4617/default.svg "js concurrency model")

+### Characteristics of JS call stack

+* Single threaded - Threads are basic units of CPU utilization.
+As lower level OS constructs they consist of a thread ID, program counter, register set, and stack.
+While the JavaScript engine itself is multi-threaded it’s call stack is single threaded allowing only one piece of code to execute at a time.
+* Synchronous - JavaScript call stack carries out tasks to completion instead of task switching and the same holds for events.
+This isn’t a requirement by the ECMAScript or WC3 specs.
+But there are some exceptions like window.alert() interrupts the current executing task.
+* Non-blocking - Blocking occurs when the application state is suspended as a thread runs.
+Browsers are non-blocking, still accepting events like mouse clicks even though they may not execute immediately.

 ## Execution context and execution stack